 This article will comprehensively explain you the workings of a Task in step-by-step manner.

 Automation Workshop does Tasks!
-In essence, a Task is the primary operational unit of Automation Workshop.
+In essence, a Task (or a job) is the primary operational unit of Automation Workshop.
 A Task contains full set of instructions which determines what, when, and how of the Task execution.
 That is why a good understanding of Task structure and states is crucial for efficient system automation.

 First of all, every Task in Automation Workshop can be in one of the opposite states, namely, any given Task is either Enabled or Disabled.

 What is the difference between enabled and disabled Task?
 Simply put, disabled Tasks can not execute themselves.
 Obviously, we would like enabled Tasks to perform their operations, while expecting disabled Tasks to just do nothing.
 This applies to the situations when the following happens:

 In other words, every time when a Task is designed, loaded, or its state is changed, we had better make sure whether we would like enabled or disabled at a particular moment.
 Remember, the state of a Task can be changed in various simple ways, such as: